ASPPH/bootstrap-aspph/site/content/docs/4.3/getting-started/theming.md

 We use the `escape-svg` function to escape the `<`, `>` and `#` characters for SVG background images.
 These characters need to be escaped to properly render the background images in IE.

-## Add and Subtruct function
+## Add and Subtract function

-We use the `add` and `subtruct` functions instead of the CSS `calc` function.
+We use the `add` and `subtract` functions instead of the CSS `calc` function.
 The primary purpose of these functions is to avoid errors when "unitless" 0 is given to the `calc` expression.

 Example where the calc is valid: